 The Charter School will designate an open enrollment period from the fall (approximately September or October) through the lottery date (typically 1-2 weeks after the end of the open enrollment period) as described above.
-The lottery date is designed to maximize applications and attendance and is set based on a variety of factors, including school vacation schedules, private school application deadlines and response timeframes, other charter school lotteries, logistics at the Charter School site, and other factors.
-The lottery date is typically in late February or early March, and can vary slightly based on the factors named above, unless notice is publicly provided to the community regarding a different timeframe.
-We typically will hold the lottery in the evening (around 5:00pm or 6:00pm) at one of the physical locations of CWC 3 so that parents who work during the day are able to attend.
+The lottery date will be designed to maximize applications and attendance and will be set based on a variety of factors, including school vacation schedules, private school application deadlines and response timeframes, other charter school lotteries, logistics at the Charter School site, and other factors.
+The lottery date will be in February or March, and may vary slightly based on the factors named above, unless notice will be publicly provided to the community regarding a different timeframe.
+We will hold the lottery in the evening (around 5:00pm or 6:00pm) at one of the physical locations of CWC 4 so that parents who work during the day will be able to attend.

-18 The purpose of this preference is to meet SB 740 Charter School Facility Grant Program requirements, Education Code Section 47614.5(c)(2).
+19 The purpose of this preference is to meet SB 740 Charter School Facility Grant Program requirements, Education Code Section 47614.5(c)(2).
 It will only be implemented in an academic year in which the Charter School leases private facilities that meet the Grant Program requirements.

-At the lottery, the Executive Director or designee will draw names for each grade in which there are more applicants than spaces available.
+At the lottery, the Principal or designee will draw names for each grade in which there are more applicants than spaces available.
 The Principal or designee will be present to ensure fair and accurate implementation of the lottery procedures.
 Students will be assigned a number corresponding to the number of enrollment slots.
 Once all enrollment slots have been made available, remaining students will be added to the waitlist in the order in which they were randomly drawn.
-Records will be kept on file at the Charter School documenting the fair execution of the lottery, such as documentation of the number of open seats and electronic records contained in CWC 3's lottery management system, which includes the information contained on the CWC 3 lottery form.
+Records will be kept on file at the Charter School documenting the fair execution of the lottery, such as documentation of the number of open seats and electronic records contained in CWC 4's lottery management system, which includes the information contained on the CWC 4 lottery form.